swcarpentry/collaborative-lesson-development/notes.md

 In particular,
 if lessons reference specific points in the model curriculum guidelines promulgated by many professional societies, it can be much easier for people to find them and integrate them.

+Note also that individual lesson topics hinge on the learners having the proper prerequisite background, so this rule further emphasizes the importance of rule 1.

 ## 5) Encourage and enable lots of little contributions.